avdpunks/DaaS-MasterClass/Challenges/W365/01-W365-Provisioning-CPC.md

 - An AAD group with **GRP-PUNK[count]-Users**, e.g. GRP-P1-Users, is already created.
 - Assign licenses to your user/group.
 - Your User should have local admin rights for his Cloud PC.
-- Create an Azure network connection (ANC) so that the cloud PC runs on a self-hosted network.
+- Your Cloud PC is using the "Microsoft Hosted Network"s
 - Create a provisioning policy.
 - **Make sure your Cloud PC has a custom name that is not the default.**

 ## Success Criteria
 1. A Windows365 & Intune License is automatically assigned to your users.
 2. Your User has local admin rights.
-3. (If one of the first 10) An ANC is created and the Cloud PC is deployed into a self-hosted network
-4. A provisioning policy with **PP-PUNK[count]-YourPolicyName** is created.
+3. A provisioning policy with **PP-PUNK[count]-YourPolicyName** is created.
-5. A Cloud PC deployment is running.
+4. A Cloud PC deployment is running.

 ## Learning Resources
 - [Deployment overview](https://learn.microsoft.com/en-us/windows-365/enterprise/deployment-overview)